Provided by: openssh-server_6.6p1-2ubuntu2.13_amd64 bug

 Match Introduces a conditional block.
 If all of the criteria on the Match line are satisfied, the

-either another Match line or the end of the file.
-If a keyword appears in multiple Match blocks
+until either another Match line or the end of the file.
+If a keyword appears in multiple Match

-all criteria.
-The available criteria are User, Group, Host, LocalAddress, LocalPort, and Address.
+matches all criteria.
+The available criteria are User, Group, Host, LocalAddress, LocalPort, and

-The match patterns may consist of single entries or comma-separated lists and may use the wildcard
+Address.
+The match patterns may consist of single entries or comma-separated lists and may use

 The patterns in an Address criteria may additionally contain addresses to match in CIDR